mrunaliniskulkarni100/Machine-and-Deep-Learning/Code/Machine Learning/K-Nearest Neighbors/README.md

 From Scratch contains code for a k-NN Classifier Written from Scratch.

-I have also implemented Code using the existing kNNClassifier in the ( Numpy )[]
+I have also implemented Code (numpy_implementation.py) using the existing kNNClassifier in the [Scikit-Learn](http://scikit-learn.org/stable/).